-Driving growth in four market-leading, entrepreneurial units
+Driving growth in four market-leading entrepreneurial units

-We are driving growth in four market leading entrepreneurial divisions: Electrification Products, Robotics and Motion, Industrial Automation and Power Grids.
-The new division structure was effective January 1, 2017, and is now fully operational.
+We are driving growth in four market-leading entrepreneurial divisions: Electrification Products, Robotics and Motion, Industrial Automation and Power Grids.
+The new division structure was effective January 1, 2017.

 A quantum leap in digital with ABB Ability TM